The Koko Head Hike railway stairs are a grueling test of will and lead you to the Koko Head Crater summit, which is a view worth the grind!

 Koko Head Railway Stairs Opening Hours and parking

 The Koko Head hike is open at all hours more or less.
 People often throw on a headlamp and get hiking the trail before sunrise to be at the summit for sunrise.
 In fact, if you ever look up to Koko Head hiking trail before the sun has risen, you will see a line of small white lights slowly making their way up the trail.
-There is a huge parking lot at the foot of the crater.
+There is a huge parking lot at the foot of the crater near the baseball field.
 From the parking lot, which is free, you need to walk behind the baseball fields for about five minutes until you reach the Koko Head stairs of doom.

 Koko Head Crater Hiking Tour Guide option